Skip to content

 Help

 If you need help with any aspect of chickenstats, from installation to usage, please don't hesitate to reach out!
-You can find me on Twitter at @chickenandstats or email me at chicken@chickenandstats.com.
+You can find me on :material-bluesky: Bluesky at @chickenandstats.com or email me at chicken@chickenandstats.com.

 Please report any bugs or issues via the chickenstats issues page, where you can also post feature requests.
 Before doing so, please check the roadmap, there might already be plans to include your request.